kekyo/nuget-server/README.md

 API password: ngs_xxxxxxxxxxxxxxxxxxxxxx
 ============================================================

-IMPORTANT: Save this API key securely.
+IMPORTANT: Save this API password securely.
 It cannot be retrieved again.
-Use this API key for NuGet client authentication:
+Use this API password for NuGet client authentication:
   Username: admin
   Password: ngs_xxxxxxxxxxxxxxxxxxxxxx
 ============================================================